flori/betterplace_apidocs/sections/client_donation_pledges.md

 ## JSON Parameters

-JSON parameters have to be provided in the body of the request.
+JSON parameters have to be provided in the body of the request with the Content-Type header set to "application/json".
 The parameters are part of a flat JSON document without any nesting.
 Some parameters are required, others are optional.

 ### Example